Xavier University of Louisiana

 Xavier University of Louisiana recognizes the continued need for pre-collegiate summer enrichment experiences.
 In Summer 2020 we responded to the rapid COVID-19 global pandemic by adapting our Pre-Collegiate Summer programs to be offered completely online.
-These remote instructional programs are as rigorous as always, while a carefully structured schedule and curriculum maintain the social and mentorship components that make our programs more than just academic prep.
-Participants virtually engage with program instructors and their peers from across the country via a combination of online courses, labs, workshops, and tutorial sessions.
+Participants virtually engaged with program instructors and their peers from across the country via a combination of online courses, labs, workshops, and tutorial sessions.

 Join us in summer 2021 and discover what it means to be a Xavierite.